AI-Studio-News-Copilot/microsoft-news-copilot/README.md

 - **Sport**
 - **Tech**

 The main objective is to build and evaluate different machine learning models that can predict the category of a given news article based on its content.
-The project aims to demonstrate the application of natural language processing (NLP) and machine learning techniques to classify text data efficiently.

 ## Dataset